BKR-dev/windowed-safari/README.md

 - Run `bash convert.sh` to convert the original Chrome extension to Safari extension (the converted extension will be in the `windowed-safari-app` folder)

 > [!NOTE]
 > The released extension is signed with my own Apple Developer ID without any verification from Apple Developer Program.
 So it won't show up in the Apple Extension Gallery - Apple Store.
 It would be great if someone can help me to sign the extension with a verified Apple Developer ID to distribute it in the Apple Store.
-Please contact me if you are willing to help.
+Please contact me if you are willing to help. :bowtie:

 ## Credits